julelang/manual/src/compiler/compiler-optimizations.md

 - Removes self assignments such as `a = a` or `a, b = a, b`.
 - Optimize swap assignments such as `a, b = b, a`.

----

-`--opt-internal-nosafe`\
-Enables special optimizatins for the `std::internal::nosafe` standard library package.

-- Inlining calls to the `stobs` function.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.